texmv/academic-kickstart/content/home/about.md

 # About

-I am a scholar of early modern literary, cultural, and intellectual history.
+I am a scholar of early modern literary, cultural, and intellectual history with a particular interest in the classical tradition.
 I recently completed my PhD at the [University of Exeter](https://humanities.exeter.ac.uk/english/), where I have been associated with the [Centre for Early Modern Studies](https://humanities.exeter.ac.uk/history/research/centres/earlymodern/) and the [Centre for Classical Reception](https://humanities.exeter.ac.uk/classics/research/classicalreception/), with a thesis entitled *Milton, Longinus, and the Sublime in the Seventeenth Century*.
 My scholarship has been published or is forthcoming in *Philosophy and Literature*, the *Rheinisches Museum für Philologie*, *Latomus: Revue d'études latines*, *Notes & Queries*, *The Seventeenth Century*, *Reformation*, and multiple edited volumes.
-An Associate Fellow of the [Higher Education Academy](https://www.heacademy.ac.uk/), I teach modules in English, Classics, and History.
+An Associate Fellow of the [Higher Education Academy](https://www.heacademy.ac.uk/), I have taught modules in English, Classics, and History.
 View my CV [here](pdf/CV_Vozar.pdf).